We Make Movies. Seriously.

 Today there's not much difference between movies, television, and a good missions film.
 Ten years ago we used different equipment and even different techniques to shoot each of those.
 Not any more.

 But there's still a huge difference between amateur or poorly conveived "prosumer" videos, and the films that true filmmakers create.

 We call that difference "cinema."

 Cinema.
 Cinematic.
 Knowing the artistic difference between a 24mm lens and an 85mm lens.
 Knowing what "ratio" means and how to use it, what a "beat" is and how to define it for your story, what to say to an actor just before "action" to get that mind-blowing performance.

-And hundreds, and hundreds, of other tools, techniques, procedures, concepts, philosophies, and skills you'll learn here.
+And hundreds, and hundreds, of other tools, techniques, procedures, theories, concepts, philosophies, and skills you'll learn here.

 All of it so that, when you're the Director and your cast and crew of fifty students, professionals, and hired actors ask you those hundreds of questions, you know the answers.
 Inside out.
 Without hesitation.